Timidity is the cancer of modern ministry. Kidmin Unafraid is the cure.

 - using a crazy new idea to reach unchurched kids/families

-But it means more than merely doing what you were hired to do.
+But it means doing more than what we were merely hired to do.

 It means more than meeting minimum standards.